-Something good is coming to most of our customers’ mailboxes at the end of March.
-For the third year in a row, Pinnacol is distributing general dividend checks to employers in every county in the state.
+Something good landed in most of our customers’ mailboxes in March.
+For the third year in a row, Pinnacol distributed general dividend checks to employers in every county in the state.

 “Pinnacol is in a position to provide these dividends because of our careful stewardship of our customers’ premium dollars, as well as our customers’ commitment to their employees’ health and safety,” said Phil Kalin, Pinnacol president and CEO.
 “Pumping $50 million back to our customers will help them invest in the people, processes and technology to keep up in Colorado’s fast-moving economy.”